mariusz-schimke/GiGraph/README.md

 Note that for some layout engines (see *fdp*) cluster ID has to be specified directly as an edge endpoint identifier.
 To do that, use the *DotClusterEndpoint* class as an endpoint, with an identifier of the cluster to be used as the endpoint.
-Se the example below.
+See the example below.

 ```c#
 var graph = new DotGraph();